How would you like to increase your online sales by 10-30%?

 Writing this article was a little selfish for us.

 While you get to learn all kinds of information for free (awesome, right?), we’re hoping you’ll take action on this new information and implement these upsell techniques in your store.

 We offer a Shopify upsell app called Product Upsell that allows you to offer upsells on your product and checkout pages in the click of a button.
 It works like this…

-If you’re interested in increasing your online sales, we’d like to offer you a free 30-day trial of Product Upsell so you can get started right now.
+If you’re interested in increasing your online sales, we’d like to offer you a free trial of Bold Upsell so you can get started right now.

 Are you still here?
 What are you waiting for?!
 Get out there and increase your online sales!